hanabi/hanabi.github.io/misc/Learning_to_Play.md

 Of course, there is much more to Hanabi than just seeing *Finesses*.
 After their breakthrough, the player will find that they consistently make some new mistake, like failing to see an *Order Chop Move*.
 And now, all of their mental energy previously devoted to seeing *Finesses* is now devoted to seeing *Order Chop Moves*.
 And so the cycle repeats.

 Why is it important to talk about the *Plateau Effect*?
+As a newer player, you might have already realized that Hanabi is like Chess - easy to learn, but deep enough that it might take months (or years) to master.
+That's what makes it so much fun to play over and over.
+But in Hanabi, the process of *learning how to play the game itself* is **non-linear**.
+Meaning that not only will you make mistakes, but you will make **the same mistakes** over and over.
+You will get stuck.

-Well, as a newer player, it is important to realize that Hanabi is pretty hard.
-Not only will you make mistakes, but you will make **the same mistakes** over and over.
-And you will *plateau*.
-But this is relatively normal, so there's **no reason to feel discouraged**.
-All of the expert players have made all of the same mistakes you have, and hundreds of other ones, besides.
-So they know that it would be unrealistic for someone to be able to learn the game in a day.
-(Or a week for that matter... or even a month!)
-Just like Chess, Hanabi is complicated and takes a long time to master.
+And that's what this blog is about.
+Getting stuck is normal, so you shouldn't feel discouraged.
+All of the experienced players have made all of the same mistakes you have, and hundreds of other ones, besides.
+They know that "levelling up" is a long process.
+And if you continue to play, the reward from breaking through can be quite meaningful.

+The above passages are mostly directed at beginners, but the general advice of "don't give up" can be similarly directly at intermediate players.
+Just like leveling up in an RPG, each successive *plateau* will take an even longer period of grinding out games to overcome.
+Intermediate players might come to the conclusion that they will just never be as good as the more experienced players.
+But this is just because the later *plateaus* take months of playing to surpass.

 <br />